spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

     results = nlu(transcript)
 ```

-Now that we know what recipe the user is looking for, you may be wondering how do we turn this into a response.
-The following Dialogue Management section will explain just that.
+Now that we know what recipe the user is looking for, you may be wondering how we turn this into a response.
+The following section will explain just that.

 ## Dialogue Management

 The Minecraft dialogue manager is fairly simple.
-The basic components necessary are a way to look up the recipes, and the rest is just string interpolation.
-Luckily, to resolve the recipes we can implement it as a simple dictionary in python.
-Below is a snippet of the recipe database.
+The basic component necessary is a way to look up the recipes, and the rest is just string interpolation.
+Since we have a relatively limited number of recipes, we can implement the lookup as a simple dictionary in Python.
+Below is a snippet of the recipe "database".

 ```python
 DB: Dict[str, str] = {